lsilvapvt/redis-probe/README.md

 # redis-probe
-A very simple Golang application that exposes a REST API to tests the connectivity with a Redis server.
+A very simple Golang application that exposes a REST API to test the connectivity with a Redis server.